When we rolled out Subscription Pricing last October, some were hesitant to give it a shot at first.

 How Subscription Pricing is Changing the Game

 PublishDrive offers a standard Royalty Share pricing option like the one described above, where we charge a fee of 10% of the author’s royalties in exchange for distributing their books to different stores.
 This is a great no-upfront-cost option for authors selling less than $1,000 monthly.
+(Update: PublishDrive no longer offers Royalty Share pricing, but we do offer a FREE tryout plan, which is great for newbie authors).

 Rachel Morgan’s Experience with Subscription Pricing